ArthurChatton/sPoRT-notebook/README.md

 ### Updates history

-The first update is planned for the release of the `port` package.
+First update planned for the release of the `port` package.